How Christmas is celebrated in Mexico

 A brief history of Christmas in Mexico

-When Catholicism arrived in Mexico during the 16th century, Spanish priests brought with them many Christian holidays, including Christmas.
+When Catholicism arrived in Mexico through colonialism during the sixteenth century, Spanish priests brought with them many Christian holidays, including Christmas.

-Over the centuries, these traditions merged with the indigenous culture and have created a Christmas experience you won’t find anywhere else in the world.
+Over the centuries, these traditions influenced the indigenous culture, creating a Christmas experience that you won’t find anywhere else in the world.

 What happens on each day during the Mexican Christmas season?

-- December 28th: Day of the Sainted Innocents (Dia de Los Santos Inocentes)
+- 28 December: Day of the Sainted Innocents (Dia de los Santos Inocentes)

 Dia de la Virgen de Guadalupe